 Embrace Online Reviews

 Online reviews are an extremely important tool for managing your customer community; they can truly make or break your business.
-According to the TripAdvisor survey, 94% of US diners are influenced by online reviews.
+According to a survey conducted by TripAdvisor, 94% of US diners are influenced by online reviews.
 Because of this, you need to make sure your reviews are supporting your brand.

 These days consumers expect to be listened to and acknowledged.
 A simple “thank you” message for any positive review or an apology/a promise to work on a solution for a negative review, can both go a long way.